 Andrea Pinabell has served as the President of Southface since January 2017.
 Prior to joining Southface, she served as the Vice President of Sustainability, Global Citizenship, at Starwood Hotels & Resorts Worldwide, Inc. where she led the strategy, operations and integration for Starwood’s global sustainability programs and its related philanthropic efforts.
 Prior to that, she served as the Director of the Sustainable Cities Institute & Program Manager of Sustainable Community Development with The Home Depot Foundation.

 Andrea earned BS in chemical engineering from Iowa State University and brings over 25 years of wide-ranging sustainable business and operations expertise.
 She serves on the boards of 2030 Districts, Institute for GA Environmental Leadership and Center for Responsible Travel.
-She has also been honored with multiple awards, including being inducted into the 2018 Energy Leader 75 and Smart CEO Magazine’s 2015 Award honoring visionary leadership in the commercial real estate industry.
+She has also been honored with multiple awards, including being among Georgia Trend magazine’s 2020 Notable Georgians, Atlanta Magazine’s Atlanta 500, a 2018 Energy Leader 75 and Smart CEO Magazine’s 2015 Award honoring visionary leadership in the commercial real estate industry.
 An Iowa native, she is a proud mother to Anthony and dog mother to Cooper.
 Connect with her: LinkedIn: linkedin.com/in/andreapinabell and on Twitter @DrePinabell

 LEED AP BD+C, LEED FELLOW